TumininuAjala/calculator/README.md

 # calculator
-A simple calculator that can perform basic calculator
+A simple calculator that can perform basic calculations